Joseph Foster Barham: Political career

 While Foster Barham supported the Slave Trade Act 1807, he supported the continuation of slavery in Jamaica, where his estates earned him a substantial annual income.

 In a debate on an 1815 bill to abolish slavery, he stated that British capital upheld the Spanish slave trade, half of the Danish, and part of the Portuguese.
 Foster Barham continually opposed the emancipation of the slaves, and supported the sugar interests in Jamaica.

 Personal life and death

-Foster Barham married Lady Caroline Tufton, daughter of Sackville Tufton, 8th Earl of Thanet.
+Foster Barham married Lady Caroline Tufton, daughter of Sackville Tufton, 8th Earl of Thanet and Mary Sackville.
 They had three sons and two daughters: